 \section{Related Work}

-\textbf{Category-level object pose estimation.} \ This task~\cite{wang2019normalized, Tian2020prior, chen2020cass, chen2020category, lin2021dualposenet, chen2021sgpa} aims to deal with objects of unseen instances but known categories.
-Most of the recent category-level object pose and size methods~\cite{wang2019normalized, Tian2020prior, wang2021category, chen2021sgpa} use the dense Normalized Object Coordinate Space (NOCS) representation as a basic concept to estimate pose.
+\textbf{Category-level object pose estimation.} \ This task~\cite{wang2019normalized, Tian2020prior, chen2020cass, chen2020category, lin2021dualposenet, chen2021sgpa} deals with objects of unseen instances but known categories.
+The most recent category-level object pose and size methods~\cite{wang2019normalized, Tian2020prior, wang2021category, chen2021sgpa, lee2021category} use the dense Normalized Object Coordinate Space (NOCS) representation as a basic way to estimate pose.
 It aligns different object instances within one category in a shared 3D orientation.
-Shape Prior~\cite{Tian2020prior} improves quality of NOCS maps by generating representative shape-prior and a deformation NOCS map for each category.
-CR-Net~\cite{wang2021category} extends the shape-prior method~\cite{Tian2020prior} by using cascade relation and recurrent reconstruction method.
-Similarly, SGPA~\cite{chen2021sgpa} propose a prior adaptation method.
+Shape Prior~\cite{Tian2020prior} improves the quality of NOCS maps by generating a representative shape prior and a deformation NOCS map for each category.
+CR-Net~\cite{wang2021category} extends the shape-prior method~\cite{Tian2020prior} by using the cascade relation and recurrent reconstruction methods.
+Similarly, SGPA~\cite{chen2021sgpa} proposes a prior adaptation method.

-Despite notable improvements, these studies rely on fully supervised learning so that they require a large amount of manually labeled data, such as the 6D pose of objects, 3D CAD models, and NOCS maps.
-Moreover, it is time-consuming and expensive to create accurate ground truth information in real-world scenarios.
+Despite notable improvements, these studies rely on fully supervised learning, and as such, they require a large amount of manually labeled data, such as the 6D pose of objects, 3D CAD models, and NOCS maps.
+It is also time-consuming and expensive to create accurate GT information in real-world scenarios.
 To the best of our knowledge, CPS++~\cite{manhardt2020cps++} is the only existing approach that addresses this data dependency problem.
-It aims to predict 3D shape using an RGB image in order to optimize pose, and utilizes unsupervised learning scheme by computing consistency between observed depth map and rendered depth.
-Rendered depth is obtained by projecting estimated 3D shape with the predicted pose.
-However, 3D shape reconstruction from a single image is challenging, thereby makes their unsupervised guidance unreliable.
+It aims to predict 3D shape using an RGB image to optimize pose and utilizes an unsupervised learning scheme by computing consistency between the observed depth map and the rendered depth.
+The rendered depth is obtained by projecting an estimated 3D shape with the predicted pose.
+However, 3D shape reconstruction from a single image is challenging and makes their unsupervised guidance unreliable.
 Recently, Li~\etal~\cite{li2021leveraging} suggested a self-supervised method that leverages SE(3) equivalent representation for category-level pose estimation.
 However, they do not fully consider pose parameters at the category-level that consist of 3D orientation, 3d location, and size information.